🔑 Key Points

 How to make your guitar strings last longer

-Now that we know what to look out for with regard to how often you should change your guitar strings, let’s look into a few tips to help maintain your strings for longer, retaining their resonance, tuning ability and sustain.
-Most of these wont demand hours of your time and are fairly straight forward.
+Now that we know what to look out for with regard to how often you should change your guitar strings, let’s look into a few tips to help maintain your strings for longer.
+Most of these are fairly straight forward.

 Cleaning your strings after use

 The easiest thing you can do to preserve your strings is simply wipe them down after use.
 This removes the corrosion causing oils left on the strings by your hands and in general keeps your strings sounding brighter for longer.